 Some of Stockholm’s most well-known sites are located on the island of Djurgården: especially museums: the Vasa Museum, the Nordic Museum, the Spirit Museum, the ABBA Museum, and Skansen, the world’s first living history museum.
-But unbeknownst to me (and probably most Continue reading “Cemetery 47: Stockholm’s Galärvarvskyrkogården”
+But unbeknownst to me (and probably most Continue reading “Site 47: Stockholm’s Galärvarvskyrkogården”

-One of Tokyo’s most famous cemeteries is Aoyama Reien, located near Roppongi/Harajuku, is known for many things: it’s large, it has a lot of flowering cherry trees in spring, and it was the first cemetery where foreigners could be laid to Continue reading “Cemetery 28: Tokyo’s Aoyama Reien”
+One of Tokyo’s most famous cemeteries is Aoyama Reien, located near Roppongi/Harajuku, is known for many things: it’s large, it has a lot of flowering cherry trees in spring, and it was the first cemetery where foreigners could be laid to Continue reading “Site 28: Tokyo’s Aoyama Reien”

 So when I was at Highgate I picked up a couple of books, one of which was called “31 London Cemeteries to see before you die.”
 Despite the problematic title I found it to be really useful, and it led me to the Old St Pancras Churchyard, which is famous for Continue reading “Site 22: London’s Old St Pancras Churchyard”

 For the first time on my cemetery tour, I have finally visited a cemetery unlike the others.
 It’s old (the oldest one so far) but is not famous for its monuments.
 In fact, its not famous for anything, but that’s why I like it.